nodejs/nodejs.dev/src/documentation/0057-node-with-web-assembly/index.md

 category: learn
 ---

 WebAssembly is a high-performance assembly-like language that can be compiled from a myriad of languages including C/C++, Rust, and AssemblyScript.
-As of right now, it is supported by Chrome, Firefox, Safari, Edge, and Node.js!
+As of now, it is supported by Chrome, Firefox, Safari, Edge, and Node.js!

-The WebAssembly specification details two file formats, a binary format called a WebAssembly Module with a `.wasm` extension and corresponding text representation called WebAssembly Text format with a `.wat` extension.
+The WebAssembly specification details two file formats:
+- a binary format called a WebAssembly Module with a `.wasm` extension
+- corresponding text representation called WebAssembly Text format with a `.wat` extension

 ## Key Concepts